cdsittampalam/documentation/docs/Fund Administration.md

 ![address](/doc-images/startwiz.png)

-The first page of the wizard appears.
+The first page of the wizard appears covering basic details.

 ---